 If you have not committed an offence and an action is used which causes you to fear for your physical safety (e.g. a police officer raises their truncheon) this action may, without any actual physical contact, constitute assault.
 If physical contact is also made this may be considered battery.

 The power to arrest a citizen should only be used by the police as a last resort.
 There must be a lawful reason to make an arrest in the first place, otherwise this can be a wrongful arrest.

 In making an arrest, a certain procedure must be followed.
 Amongst other things, the arresting officer must identify themselves, tell you what crime you are suspected of having committed, and explain why an arrest is necessary.

 Once you have been arrested, you can only be held in police custody for up to 24 hours – after that, the police must either charge you with a crime or release you.
 Extensions can be applied for – up to 36 or 96 hours if you’re suspected of a serious crime and 14 days if you’re arrested under the Terrorism Act.
 If you are held for longer than appropriate, this can constitute unlawful imprisonment.

 There are some circumstances under which you may have a claim for false imprisonment by the police even if you were not actually taken into custody.
 Misuse of stop and search powers and containing crowds without letting individuals leave an area (known as “kettling”) can potentially lead to compensation claims of unlawful imprisonment.

-There are also procedures which the police must follow whilst you are in custody.
-If these are not followed then any ongoing detention could be unlawful.
+There are also procedures which the police must follow while you are in custody.
+If these are not followed, then any ongoing detention could be unlawful.